-Lexia® Learning is the Structured Literacy expert.
-For more than 35 years, the company has focused solely on literacy, and today provides a full spectrum of solutions for both students and teachers.
+Lexia® is the Structured Literacy expert.
+For nearly 40 years, the company has focused solely on literacy, and today provides a full spectrum of solutions for both students and teachers.
 From curriculum to assessment and professional learning, Lexia solutions can be used together or individually to meet all Structured Literacy needs for any student.
 We also offer solutions that build teacher confidence in teaching literacy, providing the background, depth of knowledge, and tools necessary to effectively instruct a range of students.
-Our solutions are designed for implementation at scale, currently serving more than 6.5 million students, and more than 600,000 educators.
+Our solutions are designed for implementation at scale, currently serving more than 5.5 million students across more than 20,000 school districts.